Particle identification: Photons

 Photons are identified because they leave all their energy in a detector's electromagnetic calorimeter, but do not appear in the tracking chamber (see, for example, ATLAS Inner Detector) because they are neutral.
 A neutral pion which decays inside the EM calorimeter can replicate this effect.

 Electrons

-Electrons appear as a track in the inner detector and deposit all their energy in the electromagnetic calorimeter.
+Electrons appear as tracks in the inner detector and deposit all their energy in the electromagnetic calorimeter.
 The energy deposited in the calorimeter must match the momentum measured in the tracking chamber.

 Muons

 Muons penetrate more material than other charged particles, and can therefore be identified by their presence in the outermost detectors.

 Tau particles

 Tau identification requires differentiating the narrow "jet" produced by the hadronic decay of the tau from ordinary quark jets.

 Neutrinos

 Neutrinos do not interact in particle detectors, and therefore escape undetected.
 Their presence can be inferred by the momentum imbalance of the visible particles in an event.
 In electron-positron colliders, both the neutrino momentum in all three dimensions and the neutrino energy can be reconstructed.
 Neutrino energy reconstruction requires accurate charged particle identification.
 In colliders using hadrons, only the momentum transverse to the beam direction can be determined.